hessam458/Pima-Indian-diabetes/README.md

 Data Inspection:

-Used .describe() to get summary statistics before and after cleaning.
+Used describe() to get summary statistics before and after cleaning.

-Used .corr() to examine correlations between variables.
+Used corr() to examine correlations between variables.

-📊 Libraries Used
+# 📊 Libraries Used
 pandas

 numpy